aumath-advancedr2019/Permutation/README.md

 # Sampling

-OBS: The repository on Github is called Permutation but the actually R-Package is called Sampling.

 ## Purpose of package
 A package for doing permutations and bootstraping easily in R.
 This package provide a means for hypothesis testing when the data does not follow the assumtions of parametric test.